-A clear political sensitivity comes across in the writing style used in Gartner reports and how information is disclosed to the reader.
+A clear political sensitivity comes across in Gartner reports’ writing style and how information is disclosed to the reader.
 The writing approach also changes depending upon the type of report.
 For example, the writing for a Magic Quadrant document is dispassionate.
-In contrast, the writing for other articles (such as related to the future outcomes of mergers or technology market predictions) is more opinionated.
-Gartner also does a very good job of writing in such a way that rarely promotes one vendor over another.
+In contrast, other articles (such as related to the future outcomes of mergers or technology market predictions) are more opinionated.
+Gartner also does an excellent job of writing to promote one vendor over another rarely.
 Occasionally I have come across Gartner research reports that are just thinly-disguised press releases from a software vendor, but this is not representative of the vast majority of their research reports.

 The transparency of the scoring of vendors depends upon the report category.
-For instance, in all of the Magic Quadrant reports I reviewed, I was never able to find one that showed the scores for the different criteria.
-Providing the criteria scores per vendor would be very useful, as the scores would allow buyers to adjust these reports to their needs and to analyze the research better.
-For example, if the actual scores per criteria were listed, buyers could alter the weighting of the criteria or eliminate the criteria that are not important to them altogether, which would be preferable over using the same criteria that are deemed relevant by Gartner.
-There are a couple of reasons as to why Gartner does not show the criteria scores.
-One: Gartner has to be careful what it writes in its most influential reports because the vendors (which Gartner also counts as customers) review the analytical products as well.
+For instance, in all of the Magic Quadrant reports I reviewed, I could never find one that showed the scores for the different criteria.
+Providing the criteria scores per vendor would be instrumental, as the scores would allow buyers to adjust these reports to their needs and analyze the research better.
+For example, if the actual scores per criteria were listed, buyers could alter the criteria’ weight or eliminate the criteria that are not important to them altogether, which would be preferable over using the same criteria that are deemed relevant by Gartner.
+There are a couple of reasons why Gartner does not show the criteria scores.
+One: Gartner has to be careful what it writes in its most influential reports because the vendors (which Gartner also counts as customers) review the analytical products.
 Two: the more oblique the reports, the more the customers must hire Gartner analysts for interpretation.

 Alternatively, when the stakes are lower, such as in Gartner’s Top 25 Supply Chain Companies report, a table with the criteria and the scores for each company is published.
 However, why is the difference so stark?
-This difference in the case of the Top 25 Supply Chain Companies (which coincidentally are not large buyers and customers of Gartner), those companies that do not find themselves on the Top 25 list are not going to cut their subscriptions.
-With this less political report, Gartner is much more free to publish the scoring—and therefore, they do.
+This difference in the case of the Top 25 Supply Chain Companies (which coincidentally are not large buyers and customers of Gartner), those companies that do not find themselves on the Top 25 list, will not cut their subscriptions.
+With this less political report, Gartner is much freer to publish the scoring—and therefore, they do.

 At other research entities, a standard of disclosure is applied for all research publications.
 Gartner’s varying degrees of disclosure, which depend upon political considerations, would not be allowed at these other entities.